Drink and the driver

 - 1 in 9 deaths every year on Scotland's roads is the result of drink driving.
 In 2009, there were 30 fatalities and 920 casualties involving drivers over the legal limit.

-- Being caught driving over the legal limit or failing to provide a specimen when required carries penalties of automatic loss of licence, a fine up to £5000, a criminal record and the possibility of a prison sentence.
+- Being caught driving over the legal limit or failing to provide a specimen when required carries penalties of automatic 12 month ban, a criminal record, an unlimited fine, and the possibility of a prison sentence.

 Find out more about the risks and consequences of drink driving - Don't risk it